-It is important to teach children how to behave appropriately resulting in helpful feelings and positive experiences.
+It is important to teach children how to behave pro-socially.
 They make progress in their behaviour just as they do with their skills and knowledge in all areas of the curriculum.
-As they develop empathy and an understanding of the consequences of their behaviour, they will become better able to self-regulate their behaviour and make valued and positive behaviour choices.
+As they develop empathy and an understanding of the consequences of their behaviour, they will become better able to self-regulate their behaviour and make pro-social behaviour choices.